-The mission of Louise Duffy School, as a community with a strong belief in the unlimited potential of every child, is to develop confident, responsible, respectful, and compassionate students who are academically well prepared, physically fit, and emotionally healthy to journey through the 21 st century.
-To accomplish this, we will ensure high individual achievement, develop critical thinking skills, foster creativity, celebrate personal uniqueness and apply the six pillars of character.
+The mission of Louise Duffy School, as a community with a strong belief in the unlimited potential of every child, is to develop responsible, respectful, and compassionate students who are academically well prepared, physically fit, and emotionally healthy to journey through the 21st century.
+To accomplish this, we will ensure high individual achievement, develop critical thinking, facilitate problem solving, celebrate creativity, and cultivate open-mindedness.

 1. Advance achievement for all students and reduce disparity between and among groups.

 2. Nurture the intellectual, physical and emotional well-being of students and create a safe and respectful learning community where all students are held to high expectations.

 3. Attract, retain and develop high quality staff by providing professional development resources and appropriate learning environments.

 The preferred method of reporting an absence is to leave a message on our voicemail (860-521-0110) as soon as you know your child will be absent.
 When notification of an absence has not been received, parents/guardians will be called.
 Emailing your child’s teacher may result in an unverified absence as the teacher may be absent or not able to check email prior to attendance reporting.

 Children who arrive after 8:35am are considered tardy and must sign in at the main office before going to class.
 Children must be present for at least half of the regular school day in order to be considered in attendance.